Burial alternatives

 At Better Place Forests, our dedicated guides assist families in crafting a Forest Memorial that truly encapsulates the essence of their loved one.
 From selecting your perfect tree to deciding on memorial marker inscriptions, every detail is meticulously curated.
 Moreover, our commitment to sustainability ensures that these forests are preserved for generations to come, making them a meaningful alternative to burial and cremation.

-2. Burial Alternative: Aquamation
+2. Aquamation

 Aquamation, also known as alkaline hydrolysis, is an eco-friendly alternative to cremation or burial.
-This process uses a combination of water, heat, and alkalinity to gently break down the body, leaving behind only the bones.
-These bones are then processed into a fine, white ash, similar to what’s left after cremation.
+This process uses a combination of water, heat, and alkalinity to gently break down the body, leaving behind only bones.
+The bones are then processed into a fine, white ash, similar to what’s left after cremation.

 While aquamation is a more environmentally friendly choice, it’s essential to consider its availability and potential costs.
 Not all regions have facilities equipped for aquamation, and the initial costs might be higher than traditional cremation.
-However, the reduced environmental impact and the gentle nature of the process make it an appealing alternative burial option for many.
+However, the reduced environmental impact and the gentle nature of the process make it an appealing alternative for many.

-3. Burial Alternative: Mountain burials
+3. Mountain Burial

-Mountain memorials, commonly referred to as sky burials, offer a unique and symbolic alternative to traditional burial.
 The idea of laying a loved one to rest atop a mountain amidst the serenity of nature carries deep spiritual and cultural significance for many.
+Mountains are often seen as places closer to the divine, representing ascension, purity, and eternity.

 This journey can be both physically and emotionally challenging but is seen by many as a final act of love and dedication.
 Regardless, the physical demands of transporting a body to a remote mountain location can be significant.

-4. Burial Alternative: Space burial
+4. Space Burial

 The process typically involves placing a small amount of cremated remains in a specially designed capsule.
 This capsule is then loaded onto a spacecraft, which is launched into space.
 There are various options available: some choose to have the remains orbit the Earth and eventually burn up upon re-entry, while others opt for a trajectory that sends the capsule toward the moon, deep space, or even specific celestial bodies.

-5. Burial Alternative: Bio Urns
+5. Bio Urn

 The process begins with the selection of a suitable tree or plant species.
 Once the cremated remains are placed in the urn, it’s buried in a chosen location, be it a backyard, a forest, or a dedicated memorial park.
 Over time, the urn breaks down, and the tree takes root, growing into a living memorial.